-The concept of “filling” is replacing and restoring tooth structure that is removed due to decay or fracture with a material.
+The concept of “filling” is to replace and restoring damaged structure, due to decay or fracture with a material.
 With today’s technology, you no longer have to suffer the embarrassment of unsightly silver/mercury fillings or metal margins of the past.
-Space-age, state-of-the-art, tooth-colored resin or porcelain adhesive materials are used to replace dark, looking amalgam fillings.
+Space-age, state-of-the-art, tooth-colored resin or porcelain adhesive materials are used to replace unesthetic amalgam fillings.

-Root canal treatment (also called ‘endodontics’) is needed when the blood or nerve supply of the tooth (called the ‘pulp’) is infected through decay or injury.
+Root canal treatment (also called ‘endodontics’) is needed when the blood or nerve supply (called the ‘pulp’) is infected through decay or injury.
 You may not feel any pain in the early stages of the infection.
-In some cases your tooth could darken in colour, which may mean that the nerve of the tooth has died (or is dying).
+In some cases, it could darken in color, which may mean that the nerve of the tooth has died (or is dying).
 This would need root canal treatment.

-if the pulp becomes infected, the infection may spread through the root canal system of the tooth.
+if the pulp becomes infected, the infection may spread through the root canal system.
 This may eventually lead to an abscess.
-An abscess is an inflamed area in which pus collects and can cause swelling of the tissues around the tooth.
-The symptoms of an abscess can range from a dull ache to severe pain, and the tooth may be tender when you bite.
-If root canal treatment is not done, the infection will spread and the tooth may need to be taken out.
+An abscess is an inflamed area in which pus collects and can cause swelling of the tissues around it.
+The symptoms of an abscess can range from a dull ache to severe pain, and it may be tender when you bite.
+If root canal treatment is not done, the infection will spread and it may need to be taken out.

 What does it involve?

-- To restore an already broken tooth or a tooth that has been severely worn down.
+- To restore an already broken or that has been severely worn down.

-- To cover and support a tooth with a large filling when there isn’t a lot of tooth left.
+- To cover and support a tooth with a large filling when there isn’t a lot of teeth left.

 - To cover a dental implant.

 For children, a stainless crown may be used on primary (baby) teeth in order to.